Introducing Rose Collis

 The film was also chosen to be part of the digital programmes for the international Outing The Past Festival 2021 at Higgins Bedford Museum, with live Q&A, and Shropshire LGBT History Month Festival.

-My second film One For The Books: The Maupin Marathon was completed in May 2023 with less than £6,000 crowdfunding and has already garnered ten ‘Official Selection’ laurels, three Semi-Finalist selections and six awards, including ‘Best Documentary’, Brighton Rocks International Film Festival 2023.
+My second film One For The Books: The Maupin Marathon was completed in May 2023 with less than £6,000 crowdfunding and has already garnered thirteen ‘Official Selection’ laurels, three Semi-Finalist selections and nine awards, including ‘Best Documentary’, Brighton Rocks International Film Festival 2023.

 I have written, edited and contributed to 17 books, including: